 Unfortunately, studio subwoofer placement can be a tricky subject as it will be dependant on your room shape and size.
 Any room treatments for soundproofing will also impact how sound travels within your studio.
 This is where some trial and error may be required.
 Setup your subwoofer and play some bass-heavy music.
 Walk around the room and try to identify the variations in sound.
 If the majority of the room is consistent you’ve likely found a good spot.

 Another trick is to place the subwoofer where you will be seated and then walk around your space to find the spot where the bass is sounding the best.
 Based on how sound dynamics work when you switch those positions you should have that same high-quality sound in the place you sit.
 You can learn more about this technique in the video below.

 There is one other thing to note when how to set up a subwoofer.
 Where possible try to add isolation into your setup.
 Isolation removes the potential for vibrations altering the sound.
-It does this by minimising the contact your speakers or in this case subwoofer has with the floor or table.
+It does this by minimizing the contact your speakers or in this case subwoofer has with the floor or table.
 There are a couple of choices in this area.
 You can get a foam-based isolation pad that will disperse the vibrations.
 These are often not very expensive so are a good choice for the budget-minded.
 The other option is to use isolation feet that will raise your subwoofer off the ground.
 While more expensive they will give you the maximum isolation for your subwoofer.

 Quality Is Key